 - Representation of CWCapital Asset Management LLC, in its capacity as special servicer for a CMBS trust, in defense of $200 million in claims brought by the owner of a Manhattan office building.
 Plaintiffs’ claims, including breach of contract and tortious interference, were dismissed from the bench following oral argument and the dismissal affirmed unanimously on appeal.

-- Representation of the Litigation Advisory Board of a hedge fund, for which Mr. Lack and the firm obtained $77 million in settlements from three major broker-dealers in a case arising out of the liquidation of complex derivative securities.
+- Representation of the Litigation Advisory Board of a hedge fund, for which Bob and the firm obtained $77 million in settlements from three major broker-dealers in a case arising out of the liquidation of complex derivative securities.

 - Representation of institutional investors in an action against a Big Four accounting firm arising out of its audits of a bankrupt company.

-- Mr. Lack and the firm conducted an internal investigation on behalf of the Audit Committee of a NYSE-listed consumer financial services company in connection with the Committee’s review of the company’s previously issued financial statements.
+- Bob and the firm conducted an internal investigation on behalf of the Audit Committee of a NYSE-listed consumer financial services company in connection with the Committee’s review of the company’s previously issued financial statements.

-Prior to joining Friedman Kaplan, Mr. Lack practiced at Sullivan & Cromwell LLP.
+Prior to joining Friedman Kaplan, Bob practiced at Sullivan & Cromwell LLP.

 Outside the Office

-Mr. Lack is a member of the Securities Litigation and Arbitration Committee of the Commercial and Federal Litigation Section of the New York State Bar Association, as well as the American Bar Association, the Association of the Federal Bar of New Jersey, and the New Jersey State Bar Association.
+Bob is a member of the Commercial and Federal Litigation Committee of the New York State Bar Association, as well as the American Bar Association, the Association of the Federal Bar of New Jersey, and the New Jersey State Bar Association.
 He previously served as a member of the New York City Bar Association's Committees on Financial Reporting, Antitrust and Trade Regulation, and Federal Courts.

 Harvard Law School, J.D., magna cum laude (1981)